quocdat402/HARM_GUI/README.md

 -	Analayze data

 ## How to use
-- Draw Attack Graph
+- Use the top menu option to draw Attack Graph
-- Set an Attacker and Target
+- Right click on the nodes to set an Attacker and Target
-- Set all vulnerabilities on Arc
+- Right click on the arc to set all vulnerabilities
-- Run analysis or metrics on Tools menu
+- Run analysis or metrics

 ## Usage Examples
 - Analysis<br />